usds/case-issue-api/docs/README.md

 Run tests and checks using `./gradlew test` and `./gradlew check`, respectively.

+See the Database section above for instructions on configuring the database for tests, if you have not already.

 3. Using your IDE

+See the Database section above for instructions on configuring the database for tests, if you have not already.

 IDE configuration for running tests is beyond the scope of this document.